-Under the leadership of Chairman Susan Tsui Grundmann, I am pleased to present the financial statements for FY 2013 of the U.S. Merit Systems Protection Board (MSPB) and to report that MSPB has earned an unqualified opinion on its FY 2013 consolidated financial statements.
-I am particularly pleased to report that The Auditor identified in internal controls.
-As in previous years, we have adhered to generally accepted accounting principles and are proud to receive an unqualified opinion validating our efforts to preserve the integrity of our financial reporting.
+I am pleased to present the U.S. Merit Systems Protection Board (MSPB) financial statements for FY 2014 and to report that MSPB has earned an unqualified opinion on its FY 2014 consolidated financial statements.
+I am also particularly pleased to report that, once again, under the leadership of our Chairman, Susan Tsui Grundmann, no material weaknesses were identified in the auditor's report on internal controls.
+As in previous years, we are proud of our accomplishments in receiving this unqualified opinion as it validates our efforts in preserving the integrity of our financial reporting.

-Since 1992, MSPB has partnered with the Department of the Treasury Bureau of Public Debt (BPD) in Parkersburg, West Virginia.
-BPD is responsible for handling our administrative payments and preparing our financial statements.
-Through its franchise operation, BPD provides us with timely and complete reports to satisfy our day-to-day operating needs as well as the reporting requirements for Congress, our auditors, and other external reviewing organizations.
+MSPB has partnered with the Department of the Treasury Bureau of Public Debt (BPD) in Parkersburg, West Virginia, since 1992.
+BPD, designated by the Office of Management and Budget as a Center of Excellence, is responsible for handling our administrative payments and preparing our financial statements.
+Through its franchise operation, BPD has provided us with timely and complete reports to satisfy our day-today operating needs as well as the reporting requirements for Congress, our auditors, and other external reviewing organizations.

-The working relationship between MSPB and BPD has facilitated MSPB's compliance with all external reporting requirements.
+This working relationship between MSPB and BPD has facilitated the Agency's compliance with all external reporting requirements.
 The timeliness and completeness of the reports allow us to operate more efficiently and to identify and correct any potential problems quickly.
-Reports and communications between MSPB and BPD are virtually all-electronic complying with efforts to increase the use of e-Government applications.
+Reports and communications between MSPB and BPD are virtually all electronic in compliance with efforts to increase the use of e-Government applications.

 We take our financial accountability seriously and are committed to strengthening our financial performance.
-While we are proud to receive unqualified opinions for the past eleven years, we are committed to continue to improve our financial management performance and to accomplish the mission of MSPB - to protect the Federal merit systems and the rights of individuals within those systems.
+While we are proud of our accomplishment of receiving unqualified opinions for the past ten years, we are committed to continue our work on improving our financial management performance during the coming years while efficiently accomplishing the mission of MSPB - to protect the Federal merit systems and the rights of individuals within those systems.

-Kenn Marsh
+Kenn March

-Kevin J. Nash Chief Financial Officer December 16, 2013
+Kevin J. Nash Chief Financial Officer November 17, 2014